Log in

 travel bag, clothes, shoes and cannabis in a container inside

-Crossing state lines with medical marijuana can be tricky.
+Crossing state lines with medical marijuana can be tricky, and technically, it’s illegal.
 While medical marijuana is now legal in many states, the plant remains illegal at the federal level.
 This lack of federal regulation can spell trouble when you travel, especially through high-security airports.

-Here we provide your comprehensive guide for traveling with medical cannabis, explaining the unique rules for different forms of transportation.
-Read on to protect your rights to legally use your cannabis medicine while visiting family and friends this holiday season and all year round.
+If you have a vacation on the horizon, it’s important to know the rules of traveling with medical cannabis beforehand, whether you’re driving to a neighboring state or planning a trip overseas.
 However, please note that no information in this blog should be considered legal advice.
 We recommend you consult a lawyer if you have a specific question about traveling with marijuana.

 Get your medical marijuana card